Fabianxvazquez/Billboard-100/README.md

 * Fill out all your CRUD actions
 * Fill out index, show, new, html.pages
 * Add finishing touches nav bar, color, and links
+* Marvel at the glorious app you have created :grinning: